 You know those nights when you've just finished eating dinner… but you're already hungry again.
-Or that sweet tooth hits and you're immediately doing a mental scan of your fridge, pantry, cupboards, your kids room, your boyfriends car...trying to remember if you have left over chocolate or sweets somewhere?
+Or that sweet tooth hits and you're immediately doing a mental scan of your fridge, pantry, cupboards, your kids room, your boyfriends car...trying to remember if you've left chocolate or sweets somewhere?

-I’ve worked with a lot of clients who struggle with this and they’ve shared some tips to help over come that drive to eat like... chew gum (ummm its not chocolate though??), brush your teeth (but whyyyy), go for a walk (hell nah, it's raining and cold), read a book.........(crickets)
+I’ve worked with a lot of clients who struggle with cravings and they shared their tips to help overcome that drive to eat like... chew gum (ummm it's not chocolate though??), brush your teeth (whyyyy??), go for a walk (hell nah, it's raining and cold), read a book.........(crickets)